 16. Restoration of Special Aquatic Sites

-Special aquatic sites that are temporarily disturbed (the disturbance of these areas must be authorized) shall be restored to their original condition and elevation, which under no circumstances shall be higher than the pre-construction elevation.
+Special aquatic sites that are temporarily disturbed (the disturbance of these areas must be authorized) shall be restored to their pre-construction condition, function and elevation.
 Restoration shall commence no later than the completion of construction.
-The permittee shall prepare a restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-project conditions.
-Any PCN must include this restoration plan.
-For excavated areas, original condition means careful protection and/or removal of existing soil and vegetation, and replacement back to the original location such that the original soil layering and vegetation schemes are approximately the same, unless otherwise authorized.To ensure restoration to the original condition, wetland areas temporarily disturbed by excavation shall be seeded or planted, and wetland areas not disturbed by excavation (e.g., equipment, construction mat placement, temporary fill, etc.) shall be seeded or planted as necessary.
+A restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-project conditions will be required unless otherwise stated.
+For excavated areas, pre-construction condition means careful protection and/or removal of existing soil and vegetation, and replacement back to the original location such that the original soil layering and vegetation schemes are approximately the same, unless otherwise authorized.
+Plan for natural settling that will occur.
+Do not compact soils and test soils for compaction.
+A soil probe, auger, or shovel should be able to retrieve samples of post-restoration profile.
+Refusal of equipment shall be considered a failure of restoration and the soil should be restored through subsoiling, ripping, or other appropriate methods.

+To ensure restoration to the original condition, wetland areas temporarily disturbed by excavation shall be seeded or planted, and wetland areas not disturbed by excavation (e.g., equipment, construction mat placement, temporary fill, etc.) shall be seeded or planted as necessary.
 Seed mixes and vegetation shall include only plant species native to New England and shall not include any species listed in Appendix D - “Invasive and Other Unacceptable Plant Species” in the “New England District Compensatory Mitigation Guidance” (see GC 25).
 This list may be updated periodically.

 In areas of authorized temporary disturbance, cut woody vegetation (trees, shrubs, etc.) shall be cut at or above ground level and not uprooted in order to prevent disruption to the wetland soil structure and to allow stump sprouts to revegetate the work area, unless otherwise authorized.